The Montford Park Players produce the best Shakespeare in the Park in Asheville, NC. Learn what to bring and expect for one magical evening.

 3. You may purchase chair rentals online

-While attending Shakespeare in the Park does not require advanced planning, if you’d like to rent Adirondack chairs for the evening, you may do so online.
+While attending Shakespeare in the Park in Asheville does not require advanced planning, if you’d like to rent Adirondack chairs for the evening, you may do so online.

 If you do not wish to rent chairs, bring your own lawn chairs or a blanket.

 Or, sit on the (harder) wooden Amphitheatre tiers – there are seven of them.
 The Hazel Robinson Amphitheatre can accommodate around 1,000 people.